awslabs/aws-sdk-swift/reference/0.x/AWSKinesisAnalyticsV2/KinesisAnalyticsV2Client.md

 ### `untagResource(input:completion:)`

 Removes one or more tags from a Kinesis Data Analytics application.
-For more information, see
+For more information, see [Using Tagging](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-tagging.html).
-<a href="https:​//docs.aws.amazon.com/kinesisanalytics/latest/java/how-tagging.html">Using Tagging.

 ``` swift
 public func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)